menaechmi/lua-language-server/README.md

 # [Defold](https://defold.com/)'s fork of lua language server

 This language server works from the Defold editor and can be used to lint Defold projects.
+Learn more: https://forum.defold.com/t/linting-in-the-code-editor/72465

 ## Notable changes